 Bassoonist Nate Helgeson has designed our August program of fiddle, dance, and courtly tunes from the British Isles, featuring folk violinist extraordinaire David Greenberg.
 There’s wonderful, bizarre music from this isolated region thanks to a music-loving monarchy and pub-goers alike.
 Our annual Workshop for students, amateurs, and professionals from a growing number of states explores repertoire through technique, chamber, orchestra, and topics classes as well as goofy fun.
 The public is welcome to join for a series of free concerts and lectures.

 This season emphasizes outreach.
 Thanks to the generosity of you, donors and supporters, we’re in good standing to give back to our beloved community and region.
 We’ll be visiting schools and libraries on the road with our Voltaire & Corelli programs, stage a workshop with Rachel Podger in Missoula, hold a Masterclass series for musicians in rural areas as part of the “Earth” program, and in Bozeman produce the Youthful Splendor program, annual Workshop, and Bach at Trails.

 We hope you’ll join us, and thank you for your support.

-Season ticket holders get early-bird priority and a discount code for these 4 concerts:
+Season ticket holders will receive a discount code for these 4 Signature series concerts: